craftercms/docs/source/reference/modules/studio/security.rst

 After saving the ``studio-config-override.yaml`` file, start CrafterCMS.
 You'll then need to look at the authoring tomcat log, and search for the following string to get the random password generated for user **admin**: `*** Admin Account Password:`

-Here's a sample password generated for the admin as listed in the tomcat log:
+Here's a sample password generated for the admin as listed in the Tomcat log:

     ``INFO: *** Admin Account Password: "WXOIK$O$yGixio2h" ***``

-You can now login as the user **admin** using the randomly generated password listed in the tomcat log.
+You can now log in as the user **admin** using the randomly generated password listed in the Tomcat log.

 |hr|